leandrofahur/feedback-system/README.md

 ## 🎯 Objective

 Develop a feedback system for the work environment.
+Based on the NLW/Together from [Rocketseat](https://rocketseat.com.br/).

 <!-- ## 🤓 Typescript 101 -->